shpak-yana/shpak-yana/README.md

 # 👋 Hi, I’m Yana

-**Data Analyst** with a strong foundation in SQL, Python, and Power BI.
 Currently based in the UK 🇬🇧, actively looking for **Data Analyst** roles.

 I believe that data is only valuable when it drives **business decisions**.
 My goal is to bridge the gap between raw numbers and actionable insights, helping companies grow through evidence-based strategies.